-The "gear-up" montage is an action movie cornerstone: quick cuts of the hero strapping on body armor, loading pistols, hooking magazines to a bandolier — each motion accompanied by a meaty click.
+The "gear-up" montage is an action movie cornerstone: quick cuts of the hero strapping on body armor, loading pistols, hooking magazines to a bandolier -- each motion accompanied by a meaty click.
 If you're

 The prospect of a German supercar in the 1970s had the tenor of something that simply shouldn't be done, like the Italians producing a mass-market station wagon for the states.
-But BMW went out on an automotive limb and put just such a car in the works — the glorious and rare BMW M1.
+But BMW went out on an automotive limb and put just such a car in the works -- the glorious and rare BMW M1.
 While BMW faithful await its second coming with bated breath, we delve into the story of the original icon.

 A performance SUV is something tantamount to a chainsaw with jet propulsion.
 There's really no need for it, but to dismiss it is to deny man's inherent quest for power, in whatever form it may come.
 Gear Patrol's wheeled staff had a chance to cruise around in some of the best four-wheeled tarmac eaters that just happen to ride on stilts in celebration of Octane's launch.
 Here's what they thought.